aantron/ocaml.org/data/planet/talex5/lambda-capabilities.md

 </pre></td><td class="code"><pre><code class="ocaml"><span class="line"><span class="nn">Http</span><span class="p">.</span><span class="n">serve</span> <span class="n">socket</span> <span class="o">(</span><span class="n">handle_request</span> <span class="n">redis</span><span class="o">)</span>
 </span></code></pre></td></tr></tbody></table></div></figure><p>Then there is only one argument to pass around again.
 Instead of writing the connection logic in <code>handle_request</code>, we write the same logic outside and just pass in the function.
-And now someone looking at the code can see &quot;the handler can connect to Redis&quot;, rather than the less precise &quot;the handler accesses the network&quot;.
+And now someone looking at the code can see "the handler can connect to Redis", rather than the less precise "the handler accesses the network".
 Of course, if Redis required more than one configuration setting then you'd probably already be doing it this way.</p>
 <p>The main problematic case is providing <em>defaults</em>.
 For example, a TLS library might allow us to specify the location of the system's certificate store,